Creating a Web Link for Your Survey

 Using a Web Link is the fastest and most versatile way to distribute your survey and collect responses.
 Post the survey link on social media, email it to respondents using your own email client, print it on a newsletter, and more.

-- Review and/or edit the WEB LINK OPTIONS below the survey link to control the survey experience or add restrictions to the survey.
+- Review the collector options below the survey link to control the survey experience or add restrictions to the survey.
 For example, you can turn on Multiple Responses or Anonymous Responses.

-- Edit the nickname of the Web Link by clicking the nickname in the dark grey bar at the top left of the page—this nickname does not show to respondents.
+- Edit the nickname of the collector by clicking the pencil icon in the dark grey bar at the top left of the page—this nickname does not show to respondents.

-- Copy the survey link/URL and paste it wherever you'd like.
-The link will work as long as the collector is open—Web Link Collectors are open by default.
+- Copy the survey link and paste it wherever you'd like.
+The link works as long as the collector is open—Web Link Collectors are open by default.

 By default, your survey URL will look something like this, with a string of letters and numbers at the end:

-If you have a professional plan, you can customize the URL ending.
-If you have a PLATINUM plan or Enterprise subscription, you can also use the white label domain to remove SurveyMonkey branding.
+You can create a Custom URL Ending with any pro plan.
+Or use the White Label URL to remove SurveyMonkey branding with a PLATINUM plan.
 If you customize the URL after you send the survey out, both the old link and the new link will work.

-By default, Web Links record IP addresses.
-You can turn off IP collection in the Make Anonymous section of the WEB LINK OPTIONS.
+By default, Web Link Collectors record IP addresses.
+You can turn off IP collection in the Make Anonymous section of the collector settings.